Tiendil/tiendil-org-content/content/posts/2024-05-07-slay-the-princess-combinatoric-narrative/en.md

 If we count [by princesses](https://slay-the-princess.fandom.com/wiki/The_Princess), there will be 20 variants of the second cycle.

-In reality, there are more, because the Princesses can transform into each other, but it is not easy to count the full number of paths through the second cycle, and princesses will not repeat.
+In reality, there are more because the Princesses can transform into each other.
+However, it is not easy to count the full number of paths through the second cycle, and princesses will not repeat.
 So we can stop at a minimum of 20 — it will be more than enough for our purposes.

-We remember that the player needs to collect 5 princesses, aka pass second cycle 5 times.
+We remember that the player needs to collect 5 princesses, aka pass the second cycle 5 times.

 Given the general misunderstanding of what is happening in the plot, we can assume that players will "open" different princesses and do it in a different order.
 Of course, there will be some patterns in the spirit of "many will try the most violent approach," but in general, this process looks quite random.